Searching ...

 Indiana

 Next up is Indiana.
 Its cost of living in the third quarter of 2022 was 10% below the national average.
-Utilities were a bit higher, but housing 23% under the US average helps to compensate.
+Utilities were a bit higher, but median home cost of housing 23% under the US average helps to compensate.
 So do the lower costs for groceries and transportation.

 Its median home sale price in November 2022 was $235,500, which can be considered relatively affordable compared to other states.
 It also boasts a median household income of $61,944.
 Manufacturing employs the highest percentage of the workforce, but other key industries include logistics, information technology, agribusiness, and–surprise!–sports.

 This cheapest state earned points for its stunning scenery too!
 From blooming flowers in rolling hillsides to miles of sandy beaches along the Great Lakes, Indiana has plenty of recreational space.
-Another bonus: it’s a top ten state for childhood education, according to US News and World Report.
+Another bonus: Indiana has made notable strides in education, particularly in reading proficiency.
+Recent data indicates that Indiana’s fourth-grade students have achieved a three-point increase in average reading scores, contrasting with a two-point decline nationally.

 In cities like Fort Wayne, South Bend, and Indianapolis, you’ll find great restaurants, lively entertainment venues, exciting sports teams, and street festivals throughout the year.
 Plus, it has one of the nation’s lowest taxes on corporate profits, meaning you should look closer if you’re considering starting a business.